damianhakert/damianhakert.github.io/source/posts/2016-08-22-gitlab-8-11-released.html.md

 you could already create templates in GitLab Enterprise Edition.

-With GitLab 8.11, we're bringing the ability to create multiple templates (for instance, one for feature proposals, another for bugs) to GitLab CE and EE.
+With GitLab 8.11, we're bringing the ability to create multiple templates (for instance, one for feature proposals, another for bugs) to GitLab.com, GitLab CE, and EE.

 Templates are Markdown files (`.md`) that live in the repository in a `.gitlab` directory and either the `.gitlab/issue_templates` or